-An oophorectomy, or ovariectomy, is a surgical procedure to remove one or both of a person’s ovaries.
-Surgeons may use it to prevent or treat certain conditions, such as ovarian cancer or endometriosis.
+An oophorectomy, or ovariectomy, is a procedure to remove one or both ovaries through laparoscopic or open surgery.
+It can help prevent or treat conditions such as ovarian cancer or endometriosis.

 The surgical removal of one ovary is a unilateral oophorectomy, while the removal of both ovaries is known as a bilateral oophorectomy.

 This article discusses the types of oophorectomy, their treatment outcomes, and their recovery outlooks.